MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 ## Test the application

 Once the platform projects contain a registered implementation of the `INotificationManager` interface, the application can be tested on both platforms.
-Run the application and click the **Schedule Notification** button to create a notification.
+Run the application and click either of the **Create Notification** buttons to create a notification.

-On Android, the notification will appear in the notification area.
-When the notification is tapped, the application receives the notification and displays a message below the **Schedule Notification** button:
+On Android, notifications will appear in the notification area.
+When the notification is tapped, the application receives the notification and displays a message:

 ![Local notifications on Android](local-notifications-images/local-notifications-android.png)

 On iOS, incoming notifications are automatically received by the application without requiring user input.
-The application receives the notification and displays a message below the **Schedule Notification** button:
+The application receives the notification and displays a message:

 ![Local notifications on iOS](local-notifications-images/local-notifications-ios.png)